 - Star Tours - The Adventures Continue (also offers Single Rider line)

 Note that the Star Wars: Galaxy's Edge rides, Millennium Falcon: Smugglers Run (now open) and Star Wars: Rise of the Resistance (opening Jan.
-17, 2020) will not initially offer FASTPASS, but the signage and queue are already in place for when they join the FASTPASS lineup!
-In the meantime, enjoy the Single Rider line at Millennium Falcon: Smugglers Run (but be sure to wait in the regular queue at least once for cool scenery and elements that are key to the ride's storyline).
+17, 2020) will not initially offer FASTPASS.
+The signage and queue are already in place for when they join the FASTPASS lineup!
+In the meantime, enjoy the Single Rider line at Millennium Falcon: Smugglers Run.
+But be sure to wait in the regular queue at least once for cool scenery and elements that are key to the ride's storyline.